 Querdilion mentions his plan to tunnel under the barrier to Kit.
 She thinks it’s impossible, but agrees to help.
 They spend the day together and in the evening she goes to steal tools.
 While she is away, Querdilion finds the remains of another criminal torn to pieces.

 Kit returns with a spade.
 They head for the wildest part of the forest where they might be able to hide for long enough to tunnel out.
 But behind them the Count’s horn sounds, announcing he is hunting for Querdilion…

 They run towards the barrier until exhausted and then collapse.
 The Count and his pack of leopard-women catch up.
 Kit sacrifices herself, luring the leopard-women on to the barrier and killing herself and most of the pack.
-The barrier is turned off to retrieve the bodies and Querdilion sneaks across.
+The Count orders the barrier turned off to retrieve the bodies.
+Seizing his chance, Querdilion sneaks across.
 The Count sees Querdilion escaping, but lets him go, saying he will hunt him again another night.

 And on the far side of the barrier, somehow, Querdilion is back in 1943.

 The Sound of His Horn is a very odd book indeed with its hybrid creatures, Nazis, feudal lords, and unexplained time travel.
 Sarban tells it though in a calm, matter of fact and very English tone that tends to undermine the more fantastic elements and make it seem almost real.

 Is the Sound of His Horn Alternate History?